DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/setup-isis-data.md

 ## SPK kernels

 SPK stands for Spacecraft Position Kernels.
-They conctain the ephemeris (position and velocity) information for spacecraft, planetary bodies, etc. The kernels usually have the ``.bsp`` extension.
+They contain the ephemeris (position and velocity) information for spacecraft, planetary bodies, etc. The kernels usually have the ``.bsp`` extension.
 Create the directory:

 ```sh